People’s Tribunal on the Murder of Journalists convicts Mexico, Sri Lanka and Syria

 To that end, the judges delivered the following verdict:

 “In view of the overwhelming and compelling evidence consisting of witness testimony including that of expert witnesses and those with personal experience; very substantial written documentation from individuals and organisations, the Tribunal has unanimously made the following finding:

 Through their acts and omissions (the lack of investigation, the lack of reparation to the victims, and the full impunity) the States of Mexico, Sri Lanka and Syria are guilty of all of the human rights violations brought against them in the indictment.”

 The indicted states were informed timely of their rights to a defense, but none of them responded or offered a defense.

 The judges called out the lack of action on the part of states and offered powerful recommendations to states and the international community to take action.
-The recommendations and full judgment will be available soon via www.saferworldforthetruth.com/tribunal.
+The recommendations and full judgment is available here.
 That call was reiterated by one of the panel members who commented on the judgment, Nadim Houry, saying: "It's time to be bolder.
 We need to push the UN to get out of its comfort zone.”

 After the verdict, a ceremony took place to commemorate all journalists who have lost their lives in reprisal for their work.
 Photos of journalists from all over the world, including Mexico, Afghanistan, Serbia and many other countries were brought to the empty chairs representing all the journalists who were killed in the line of duty.